-Behavior Description of behavior Sometimes Frequently Always

-Advanced Uses verbal comparisons and

-Language words with multiple syllables:

-example "I know that

-seems obvious"

-Analytical Surprises you with complex,

-thinking in-depth insights and

-relationships

-Well informed Appears to know more than

-about many most adults about different

-topics topics

-Perspective Interprets what influences or

-motivates others;

-example"what he meant

-Cause of human was"

-Sense of humor Laugh at incidents that peers do not understand

-Sensitivity Verbally or nonverbally

-Sensuivity express concern for human

-or naturalistic issues

-Accelerated Masters a new skill with

-learning unusual speed.
-Has advanced

-math skills, such as

-understanding of

-multiplication or fractions.
+Behavior Description of behavior Rarely Sometimes Frequently Always Advanced Language Uses verbal comparisons and words with multiple syllables: example "I know that seems obvious" Analytical thinking Surprises you with complex, in depth insights and relationships Well informed about many topics Appears to know more than most adults about different topics Perspective Interprets what influences or motivates others; example"what he meant was" Sense of humor Laugh at incidents that peers do not understand Sensitivity Verbally or nonverbally express concern for human or naturalistic issues Accelerated learning Masters a new skill with unusual speed.
+Has advanced math skills, such as understanding of multiplication or fractions.